MONKESOnGitHub/TheCycleRebornLauncher/README.md

 # The Cycle Reborn Launcher
-This is the official The Cycle Reborn Launcher made by MONKES_On_Twitch!
+This is a fan made The Cycle Reborn Launcher made by MONKES_On_Twitch!